-- Scott E. Lerner, Executive Vice President, General Counsel, Secretary and Chief Compliance Officer.
+Scott E. Lerner, Executive Vice President, General Counsel, Secretary and Chief Compliance Officer.
 Scott Lerner is Executive Vice President, General Counsel, Secretary and Chief Compliance Officer.
 Mr. Lerner joined our company in 2005 as Vice President, General Counsel and Secretary.
-In 2006,

-Mr. Lerner was promoted to Executive Vice President and in 2009 he was given the added responsibility of being our Chief Compliance Officer, a then newly created position.
-From 1997 to 2005,
+In 2006, Mr. Lerner was promoted to Executive Vice President and in 2009 he was given the added responsibility of being our Chief Compliance Officer, a then newly created position.
+From 1997 to 2005, Mr. Lerner was an associate in the corporate & securities and mergers & acquisitions practice groups at the international law firm Dechert LLP.

-Mr. Lerner was an associate in the corporate & securities and mergers & acquisitions practice groups at the international law firm Dechert LLP. - Vanessa E. Maskal, Executive Vice President of Sales and Marketing.
-Vanessa Maskal is Executive Vice President of Sales and Marketing.
-Ms. Maskal first joined B&G Foods in 1999 as Senior Brand Manager and after a brief hiatus returned to the company in 2003 as Director of Direct Store Delivery Sales.
-Ms. Maskal was promoted to Executive Vice President of Sales in November 2006.
-Ms. Maskal assumed responsibility for marketing in October 2008.
-Prior to joining B&G Foods, Ms. Maskal held senior positions at IBC Inc., Drake Bakeries and Whatman Inc. - Kenneth G. Romanzi, Executive Vice President and Chief Operating Officer.
-Ken Romanzi is Executive Vice President and Chief Operating Officer.
-Mr. Romanzi joined B&G Foods in December 2017 from WhiteWave Foods, where he served as president, fresh foods from March 2016 to October 2017, and led Earthbound Farm Organic.
-Prior to joining WhiteWave, Mr. Romanzi, served as senior vice president and chief operating officer, global brands of Ocean Spray Cranberries, Inc. from 2013 to 2015, and as senior vice president and chief operating officer of Ocean Spray's North American food and beverage business from 2004 to 2013.
-Before that, Mr. Romanzi served as president, U.S. toys division of Hasbro Inc.; president and chief executive officer of Ultimate Juice Company, a premium juice company whose brands included the Naked Juice brand; and president and chief executive officer of Balducci's Direct, a gourmet food catalog business.
-Mr. Romanzi also served in positions of increasing responsibility at Nabisco, Inc., including president of Nabisco Refrigerated Foods and senior vice president sales & distribution of Nabisco Biscuit Company, and served at Cadbury Schweppes as vice president, marketing and strategic planning, North America.
-Mr. Romanzi began his career in marketing at Frito-Lay, Inc. - Bruce C. Wacha, Executive Vice President of Finance and Chief Financial Officer.
+Ellen M. Schum, Executive Vice President and Chief Customer Officer.
+Ellen Schum is Executive Vice President and Chief Customer Officer.
+Ms. Schum joined B&G Foods in July 2018 as Vice President, U.S. Retail Sales and was promoted to her current position in March 2019.
+Ms. Schum is responsible for all sales, trade marketing and customer service at B&G Foods.
+Prior to joining B&G Foods, Ms. Schum served at Schuman Cheese Inc. as Executive Vice President of Sales and Marketing from 2014 to 2016 and then Chief Operating Officer from 2017 to 2018.
+Ms. Shum started her career in finance at Nabisco and spent 24 years at Nabisco and Kraft Foods in leadership roles of increasing responsibility, first in finance for five years, then in sales for 19 years, most recently serving as Area Vice President-East.

+Bruce C. Wacha, Executive Vice President of Finance and Chief Financial Officer.
 Bruce Wacha is Executive Vice President of Finance and Chief Financial Officer.
+Mr. Wacha oversees the Company's finance organization and is responsible for all financial and accounting matters.
+He also oversees the Company's corporate strategy and business development, including mergers & acquisitions, capital markets transactions and investor relations.
 Mr. Wacha joined B&G Foods in August 2017 as Executive Vice President of Corporate Strategy and Business Development and was appointed to his current position in November 2017.
-He is responsible for all financial matters and accounting matters.
 Before joining B&G Foods, Mr. Wacha served as chief financial officer and executive director of Amira Nature Foods Ltd. (NYSE: ANFI) from June 2014 to August 2017.
-Prior to that, Mr. Wacha spent more than 15 years in the financial services industry at Deutsche Bank Securities, Merrill Lynch and Prudential Securities, where he advised corporate clients across the food, beverage and consumer products landscape. - William H. Wright, Executive Vice President of Quality Assurance and Research & Development.
-Bill Wright is Executive Vice President of Quality Assurance and Research & Development, a position he has held since February 2010.
-Mr. Wright joined B&G Foods in 1998 as Vice President of Quality Assurance and Research & Development and also assumed responsibility for Consumer Affairs.
-Prior to joining B&G Foods, Mr. Wright accumulated 30 years of supervision and management experience in maintenance, manufacturing and operations at Johnson & Johnson and as a plant manager at First Quality Products.
+Prior to that, Mr. Wacha spent more than 15 years in the financial services industry at Deutsche Bank Securities, Merrill Lynch and Prudential Securities, where he advised corporate clients across the food, beverage and consumer products landscape.